 (c) subject to paragraphs (a) and (b), the Commission constituted by a commissioner;

-section 97UM signatory means a person who has signed an EEA for the purposes of section 97UM(2);
+section 97UM signatory means a person who has signed an EEA for the purposes of section 97UM(2).

-supported wage provisions means provisions that enable an employer to pay an employee with a disability a wage that is related to the employee’s productive capacity;

-Supported Wage System means the scheme established by the Commonwealth Government to promote the employment of persons whose productive capacity is reduced because of a disability.

 (2) References in this Part to employer and employee include, where the context so requires, a person who will be an employer or employee if a proposed EEA takes effect.

 (3) Subsection (2) is not to be taken as showing that the terms employer and employee, as defined in section 7(1), do not also include a prospective employer and a prospective employee for the purposes of other provisions of this Act, including without limitation the definition of industrial matter.